puppybits/Truth-News/svvdtjnhsa.md

 reader views content they will be able to be notified when content is corrected or when trusted auditors verify content.
 5. Trusted auditors can rate each other.
-Losing reputation for hosenty can get them downgraded to be a
+Losing reputation for hosenty can get them downgraded to be a non

 ---